 Posted on Wednesday, May 18, 2011

-English-language books often become big hits in other countries when they are translated into other languages, some even achieving blockbuster success.
+English-language books often become big hits in foreign markets when translated into other languages, sometimes even achieving blockbuster success.

 J.K.
 Rowling: The “Harry Potter” Series